jampez77/motor_blind/README.md

 **Step 2 - Flashing project to the NodeMcu**

+***The Quick Way***
+Each release now includes a `.bin` file which can be pushed right onto your device.
+You can do this by using a program like [Tasmotizer](https://www.superhouse.tv/37-installing-tasmota-using-tasmotizer/).
+Once you have successfully written the binary to the device you can move onto the next step.

+***The Long Way***
 Once you have setup your software, you first need to download this project, by clicking `clone -> Download ZIP`.

 Now open `motor_blind.ino`.
 Doing so should open it in the [Arduino IDE](https://www.arduino.cc/en/main/software).